michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 11. AND as he held Shemun and Juhanon, all the people ran wondering unto them to the portico which is called Of Shelemun.

-12. And when Shemun saw, he answered and said to them, Men, sons of Israel, why wonder you at this? or why gaze you at us, asthough by power of ours, or by our (own) authority, we had done this, that this (man) should walk?
+12. And when Shemun saw, he answered and said to them, Men, sons of Israel, why wonder you at this? or why gaze you at us, as

 13. The God of Abraham, and of Ishok, and of Jakub, the God of our fathers, hath glorified his son Jeshu, him whom you delivered up, and denied before the face of Pilatos, when he had justified (him) and would have released him;